Which type of accounting primarily focuses on providing informati... | Study Prep in Pearson+

-Which type of accounting primarily focuses on providing information to external parties such as suppliers, investors, and creditors?
+Which type of accounting primarily focuses on providing information to internal users for decision-making purposes?

 A